Antibiotic Resistant Bacteria: How Superbugs Impact Mom And Baby

 Summary

-As soon as a baby is born, their gut is colonized by bacteria that come from mom or the environment.
+As soon as a baby is born, their gut is colonized by bacteria from mom or the environment.
 And these first bacteria have an important relationship to baby gut health.

 It may come as a surprise, but even if a baby was not exposed to antibiotics, it’s not uncommon for their gut to be colonized by at least some drug-resistant bacteria in their first days of life.
 Babies born by hospital C-section birth, for example, are often more colonized by these bugs than vaginally born babies.

-But how exactly does antibiotic resistance develop and spread?
+But how exactly do antibiotic-resistant bacteria develop and spread?
 Let’s see first how antibiotics work.

 What are antibiotics?